g3nj1z/AVRG/README.md

 Open-source generator that public can use

 ## Planning Project Approaches
-Study & Research about Django Web > RnD all possible Concepts > Implementation Accumulated Data in Project > Build 1st Demo > Project Enchancement > Finalize Project > Deploy
+Study & Research about Django Web > RnD all possible Concepts > Implementation Accumulated Data in Project > Build 1st Demo > Find loophole and visualization > Project Enchancement > Finalize Project > Deploy Project in Webpage

 ## References